Liviujmk/Freights-manager/readme.md

 # This is a project about managing freight logistics.

-## I also used this project, to build custom web apps for  the followings logistics companies: Trans SVM, SMG Brothers Invest and Solo Spedition
+## I also used this project to build custom web apps for the followings logistics companies: Trans SVM, SMG Brothers Invest and Solo Spedition

 ### See it live now!
 Click the link down below!